adamiaonr/networking-sandbox/python-ip-stack/README.md

 # python-ip-stack

-An user-level TCP/IP stacl built with Python.
+An user-level TCP/IP stack built with Python.
 This is an experimental and educational project, with 2 main objectives:

 * Brush up knowledge about the different protocols in the TCP/IP stack